|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Preheat the oven to 350 F. Lightly oil a 9 x 13-inch baking dish and set aside.
+Preheat the oven to 350 F. Lightly grease a 9- by 13-inch baking dish and set aside.

-In another small mixing bowl, combine the mashed bananas, soy milk, canola oil and vanilla extract.
+In a small mixing bowl, combine the mashed bananas, soy milk, canola oil, and vanilla extract.

 Add the wet ingredients to the dry, mixing until just combined.